 Few of us want our personal savings connected to genocide.
-Even so, financial firms like JPMorgan Chase, Fidelity, Vanguard and many others invest their customers’ money in companies that help fund the ongoing genocide in Sudan.
+Even so, investment firms like BlackRock, Fidelity, Franklin Templeton, JPMorgan Chase, Vanguard and many others invest their customers’ money in companies that have helped fund genocide in Sudan.
+Conditions in Sudan have improved but major human rights abuses continue in Burma, Syria, and elsewhere.
+Investment companies need to accept responsibility and develop procedures to prevent involvement in these and future genocides.

-Help us change the status quo on Wall Street.
-Together we can end investments in genocide.
+Help change the status quo on Wall Street and end investments in genocide.

-Ongoing government-sponsored genocide in Sudan has spanned more than two decades and resulted in the death of over 2.5 million innocent civilians.
-Millions more have been displaced and currently live in deplorable and insecure conditions.
+Government-sponsored genocide in Sudan spanned more than three decades and resulted in the death of over 3 million civilians.
+Millions more have been displaced and live in deplorable and insecure conditions.

-is invested in oil companies that help fund genocide
+invested in two oil companies that help fund mass killings in Sudan, Burma, Syria

-American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan's campaign of violence.
-Four major financial institutions alone have nearly $9 billion of such investments.
+American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan’s campaign of violence.
+Eight major investment firms alone have $8 billion of investments in these two companies that support the government of Sudan and also of Burma and Syria.

 88%